HIIT/dime-server/loggers/desktop/INSTALL.md

 ### [Zeitgeist]

+The Zeitgeist logging component monitors DBus for Zeitgeist events and sends them immediately to DiMe.

-* `use`: whether to use the Zeitgeist document logging functionality
+* `use`: whether to use the Zeitgeist component
 * `nevents`: number of historical events to send at startup or when a lost connection to the DiMe server is recovered.
 This is can be increased if the server is unreachable for longer periods of time.